Neoliberalism and Education

 Prices & shipping based on shipping country

 The ongoing neoliberalisation of education is complex, varied and relentless.
-It involves increasingly diverse material and structural changes to curriculum, pedagogy and assessment, and at the same time transforms how we are made up as educational subjects.
+It involves increasingly diverse material and structural changes to curriculum, pedagogy and assessment and at the same time transforms how we are made up as educational subjects.
 It rearticulates what it means to be educated.
 This collection brings together creative and unanticipated examples of the adoption and adaptation of neoliberal practice, both collective and individual.
-They demonstrate the insidiousness of neoliberal reform but also suggest that its trajectory is uncertain and unfixed.
+These examples not only demonstrate the insidiousness of neoliberal reform but also suggest that its trajectory is uncertain and unfixed.
 The intention is that these examples might embolden education scholars and practitioners to think differently about education.

 Table of Contents

 Bronwen M.A.
-Jones received her PhD from University College London, Institute of Education in 2020.
+Jones received her PhD from University College London, Institute of Education, UK, in 2020.
 Her thesis entitled Educating the Neoliberal Whole Child: A Genealogical Approach was published by Routledge in 2021.
-She spent a number of years as a postgraduate tutor on BA and MA programmes and continues to research and write on the construction of the child in neoliberal education policy.
+She spent a number of years as a Postgraduate Tutor on BA and MA programmes and continues to research and write on the construction of the child in neoliberal education policy.

-Stephen J. Ball is Emeritus Professor of Sociology of Education at the University College London, Institute of Education.
-He was elected Fellow of the British Academy in 2006; and is also Fellow of the Society of Educational Studies, and a Laureate of Kappa Delta Phi; he has honorary doctorates from the Universities of Turku (Finland), and Leicester.
+Stephen J. Ball is Emeritus Professor of Sociology of Education at the University College London, Institute of Education, UK.
+He was elected Fellow of the British Academy in 2006 and is also Fellow of the Society of Educational Studies and a Laureate of Kappa Delta Phi; he has honorary doctorates from the Universities of Turku, Finland, and Leicester.
 He is co-founder of the Journal of Education Policy.